ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/service-mesh/circuit-breaker-using-istio.md

     Testing phase, allows limited requests to check if the issue is resolved before deciding to fully reopen or stay closed.

-    If requests are successful, it transitions to the `Closed` state; if unsuccessful, it transitions back to the `Open` state.
+    If the request is successful, it transitions to the `Closed` state; if unsuccessful, it transitions back to the `Open` state.

-Now, let's see circuit breaking in action!
+Let's see it in action!